escape-software/VirginMedia/README.md

 Click on Choose File button in Import Product Sales Data panel.

-In the File Explorer dialog navigate to the \Projects\ProductSales folder and select the Data spreadsheet by clicking on Open button.
+In the File Explorer dialog navigate to the solution root folder and select the Data spreadsheet by clicking on Open button.

 The product sales data from the spreadsheet should appear in a grid on the Product Sales Items panel which includes valid data rows only.